cgdilley/SprelfJSON/README.md

 ```

 ### Dynamic Subclass Parsing
-`JSONModel` can automatically determine and instantiate the correct subclass based on a field in the JSON data.
+`JSONModel` can automatically determine and instantiate the correct subclass based on a specified field in the JSON data.

 Define a base class and subclasses: